hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 - 🐳 **Dockerization**: Build, test, and package services into portable Docker images.
 - ☸️ **Kubernetes Deployment**: Deploy services seamlessly across multiple environments (**Dev**, **Staging**, and **Production**) using Kubernetes clusters.
 - 🔄 **Integration Testing**: Validate the functionality and reliability of all services after deployment.
-- 🔗 **Post-Deployment Automation**: Dynamically update external configurations to reflect the latest deployments.
+- 🔗 **Post-Deployment Automation**: Ensure automated deployment of the application by updating the deployment URL dynamically in the Flutter app to ensure seamless deployment.

 ## 🏛️ Architecture